timcera/astronomia/README.rst

 Currently there are no graphical applications apart from some demo CGI interfaces.

-Astronomia will work with Python 2.6+ and 3.0+.
+Astronomia will work with Python 3.8+.

 Documentation
 ~~~~~~~~~~~~~